-- Aggregation of sources – Google Travel Guide presents you a collection of content related to your topic, such as articles, videos, and trip plans.
+- Aggregation of sources – Google Travel Guide presents you with a collection of content related to your topics, such as articles, videos, and trip plans.
 You can compare this with your own content and check if it lacks any information.
 You can also find opportunities for external linking to articles that comprehend your own, making your content even more useful for the users.

 I hope you enjoyed the short trip through the Google Travel Guide.
 I’m sure that you will find it useful while planning your next trip.
 And whether you’re working in an SEO agency, running a Travel company, or just own a personal Travel Blog, now you should be able to utilize the full potential of Google Travel Guide, to help your website rank in Google.